q66/cffi-lua/README.md

 ### Windows and MSVC style environment

-To build on Windows with an MSVC-style toolchain, first get yourself a binary distribution of `libffi` and the right version of Lua.
+To build on Windows with an MSVC-style toolchain, first get yourself the right version of Lua and optionally a binary distribution of `libffi`.
 They must be compatible with the runtime you're targeting.

-Drop the `.lib` files (import lib for Lua, static lib for `libffi`, unless you link `libffi` dynamically) of `libffi` and `lua` in the `deps` directory (either in the source root or the directory you are running `meson` from).
+Drop the `.lib` files (import lib for Lua, optionally static or import lib for `libffi`) in the `deps` directory (either in the source root or the directory you are running `meson` from).
 The naming is up to you, `meson` will accept library names with or without `lib` prefix, and the build system accepts both unversioned and versioned to cover all environments.
 Usually, for Lua you will have something like `lua53.lib`.
-Also, drop the include files for `libffi` (`ffi.h` and `ffitarget.h`) into `deps/include`, same with the Lua include files.
+Also, if providing your own `libffi`, drop the include files (`ffi.h` and `ffitarget.h`) into `deps/include`, same with the Lua include files.

-It is recommended that you always use a static library for `libffi`.
+It is recommended that you always use a static library for `libffi` if providing one.

 Drop any `.dll` files in the `deps` directory also.
 This would be the Lua dll file typically (e.g. `lua53.dll`).